 Less than one month after receipt of the application, applicants will receive an email acknowledgement providing an application number and the name of their Scientific Director with contact information.
-This email will be sent to the address in the professional profile supplied at the time of submission in proposalCentral.
+This email will be sent to the address in the professional profile supplied at the time of submission in ProposalCentral.
 Be certain the email address listed in your professional profile is active, since it will be used to notify you throughout the review and award process.

-Following the two-tier review process, applicants will be notified of the outcome of review and will be given access to reviewer critiques and Flatiron Health, Inc's assessment.
+Post-Review Notification: Approximately 4-6 weeks after peer review, applicants will be notified of the outcome of review and will be given access to reviewer critiques.